temple-geography/census-gis/docs/exercises/segregation_analysis.md

     * Your state
     * The two counties and two race groups you chose and their 2020 populations
     * A discussion of why you chose these counties and groups; e.g. Are you comparing a suburban county and a central city, two central cities, or something else?
 Are you comparing a majority race and a large minority, or two large minorities?
 Is one of the counties "majority minority", like Philadelphia is?
-    * The Index of Dissimilarity you calculated for both counties, the histogram of the resampled distributions, and whether a *t*-test indicates that segregation is significantly different between the two counties.
+    * The Index of Dissimilarity you calculated for both counties, the histogram of the resampled distributions, and whether a $t$-test indicates that segregation is significantly different between the two counties.
-    * The Index of Dissimilarity you calculated for the year 2000, the histogram of the resampled distributions, and whether a *t*-test indicates that segregation has significantly changed (increased or decreased) between 2000 and 2020.
+    * The Index of Dissimilarity you calculated for the year 2000, the histogram of the resampled distributions, and whether a $t$-test indicates that segregation has significantly changed (increased or decreased) between 2000 and 2020.
     * The map of the location quotient for one of the large racial groups in your main county.